MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 | `Union{T, Missing}` | Yes      | No        |
 | `{T}`               | Yes      | Yes       |

-Though this inspection, query combinators can be automatically constructed from Julia functions.
+Through this inspection, query combinators can be automatically constructed from Julia functions.
 This lets us access Julia's rich statistical and data processing functions from our queries.

 ## Query Combinators

-There are operations which cannot be automatically lifted from Julia functions.
-These require knowledge DataKnot flows, context, and other internal details.
+There are query operations which cannot be automatically lifted from Julia functions.
+These require knowledge DataKnot storage, flows, context, and other internal details.
 We've met two of them, `Lift` itself and query composition (`>>`).

-Operations that cannot be lifted include navigation, filtering, sorting, grouping, paging, and many others.
+There are many others involving aggregation, filtering, paging and others.

-### Aggregate Primitives & Combinators
+### Aggregate Queries

 So far queries have been *elementwise*; that is, for each input element, they produce zero or more output elements.
 Consider now